Nationalkid/python/pyqt_likert/README.rst

 - Air quality
 - Scenic beauty

-With four possible land scapes :
+With four possible landscapes :

 - Agriculture
 - Forest
 - Settlement
 - Grassland

-Through the GUI the user can select his data, the ecosystem service and the land scape.
-Additionally, people are grouped by gender, age, age class, education and activity.
+Through the GUI, the user can select the data (excel file), the ecosystem service and the landscape.
+Additionally, people can be grouped by gender, age, age class, education or activity.